thmyrk/rails-api-controller-generator/README.md

 ## Code of Conduct

-Everyone interacting in the Rails::Api::Controller::Generator project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rails-api-controller-generator/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the rails-api-controller-generator project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rails-api-controller-generator/blob/master/CODE_OF_CONDUCT.md).